Caring for Lorikeet’s

 Bringing a baby Lorikeet home for the first time.

-Cage– Choose a cage which is the biggest possible as this not only will make your lorikeet happier but will make your lorikeet a better pet as lorikeets placed in a small cage tend to be hard to train and become aggressive.
+Cage– Choose a cage which is the biggest possible as this not only will make your lorikeet happier but will make your lorikeet a better pet as lorikeets placed in a small cage tend to be hard to train and become aggressive and can lead to ongoing behavioural issues.
 Remember they need sufficient room for their toys and swings and a place to have a good flap of the wings.

 Diet for Lorikeets